dave-vazquez/webapi-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+  Middleware and Routing.

 - [ ] Describe Middleware?

+  Middleware is an array of functions that get executed in the order they're introduced into the server code.

+  They are a sequence of actions that take place on the request and can be terminated at any point by returning a response back to the client.

 - [ ] Describe a Resource?

+  A resource is an object with a type, associated data and relationships to other resources.

+  For example a `post` might be a resource returned by a server that contains fields that describe what the post is, what it's contents are and it's relationship to another resource in the database, for example the `id` of the user who created it.

 - [ ] What can the API return to help clients know if a request was successful?

+  Status codes as well as an optional "success" or "error" message.

 - [ ] How can we partition our application into sub-applications?

+  We can partition an application into sub-applications by defining routers that handle requests to different types of resources in the database.
+This keeps our aplications modular and easier to maintain.

+  Once routers are defined for each of the types of resources they access and requests they handle, they can be mounted one-by-one to the express middle-ware chain.

 ## Project Setup